Social competence: Interventions

 Following the increased awareness of the importance of social competence in childhood, interventions are used to help children with social difficulties.
-Historically, intervention efforts did not improve children's peer status or yield long-lasting effects.
-Historically, intervention efforts did not improve children's peer status or yield long-lasting effects.
-However, interventions did not consider that social competence problems do not occur in isolation but alongside other problems.
-Thus, current intervention efforts target social competence both directly and indirectly in varying contexts.
+Historically, these efforts did not improve children's peer status or yield long-lasting effects.
+However, these interventions also did not take into consideration that social competence problems do not occur in isolation, but alongside other problems.
+Thus, current intervention efforts tend to target social competence both directly and indirectly in different contexts.

 Preschool and early-childhood interventions

 Early childhood interventions targeting social skills directly improve the peer relations of children.
 These interventions focus on at-risk groups such as single, adolescent mothers and families of children with early behavior problems.
 Interventions targeting both children and families have the highest success rates.
 When children reach preschool age, social competence interventions focus on the preschool context and teach prosocial skills.
 Such interventions generally entail teaching problem-solving and conflict-management skills, sharing, and improving parenting skills.
 Interventions improve children's social competence and interactions with peers in the short term and they also reduce long-term risks, such as substance abuse or delinquent behavior.